 I hope you are having an AMAZING summer!
-I won’t lie–the time I’ve taken off posting has been much needed.
 It’s been so nice being able to be more present with my family and soak up the summer as much as possible!
-(Planning to come back to regular programming here in a few weeks–but I’ll be posting here and there until then!)

-Per popular demand though, I’m here today with my Ireland packing list–just in time to turn around and go to Lisbon with Whitney on Wednesday! 😆 (Which of course, I will have a packing list and recap for when I return from that!)
-Don’t worry, I’m also working on my Ireland trip recap as well, but this post was the most requested topic–so getting this published first!
+Per popular demand, I’m here to update my Ireland packing list.
+And just in case you missed my trip guide to Lisbon with Whitney, I’m sharing that again today, too! 😆 (Of course, I also have the Libson packing list as well!)
 Whether you’re carrying on for a quicker trip or checking a bag for a long-haul adventure, I think you’ll find this a helpful place to start!

 What to wear in Ireland in the Summer: Carry-on Packing List